aniruddha25bai10749-dev/Mathematical-Operations/README.md

 3. Choose the file `ProgramCodes.ipynb` from your computer
 4. That's it!
 Now simply click any cell and press **Shift + Enter**
 ```
+## Instructions for Testing

+Every single cell in this notebook is a **complete, independent test case**.
+Just follow these 3 steps to test any function:

 ### How to Test / Use